awsdocs/aws-control-tower-guide/doc_source/aws-multi-account-landing-zone.md

 **Use a well\-planned structure for OUs in your landing zone**

-If you’ve decided to apply the multi\-account strategy to your AWS Control Tower deployment, AWS Control Tower sets up some of these OUs for you automatically\.
-As your workloads and requirements expand over time, you can extend this landing zone configuration to suit your needs\.
+AWS Control Tower sets up some OUs for you automatically\.
+As your workloads and requirements expand over time, you can extend the original landing zone configuration to suit your needs\.

 **Note**
 The names given in the examples follow the suggested AWS naming conventions for setting up a multi\-account AWS environment\.
 You can rename your OUs after you've set up your landing zone, by selecting **Edit** on the OU detail page\.

+**Recommendations**

 After AWS Control Tower sets up the first, required OU for you — the Security OU — we recommend creating some additional OUs in your landing zone\.

 We recommend that you allow AWS Control Tower to create at least one additional OU, called the Sandbox OU\.
 This OU is for your software development environments\.
 AWS Control Tower can set up the Sandbox OU for you during landing zone creation, if you select it\.

 Two recommended other OUs you can set up on your own: the Infrastructure OU, to contain your shared services and networking accounts, and an OU to contain your production workloads, called the Workloads OU\.
+You can add additional OUs in your landing zone through the AWS Control Tower console on the **Organizational units** page\.

 **Recommended OUs besides the ones set up automatically**
 + **Infrastructure OU** – Contains your shared services and networking accounts\.